mwrichmond/mdb-gcp-agentic-ai-workshop/lab-1/LAB-1.md

 Enter Google Cloud region [&lt;your-region&gt;]
 </pre>

-The values for project ID and region should be auto-filled.&emsp;If they are not add you values and press [ENTER] afer each entry.
+The values for project ID and region should be auto-filled.&emsp;If they are not add you values and press [ENTER] after each entry.
 <br/><br/>
 <pre>